How to become a Korean Translator?

 Transcreation is the concept of converting content from one language to another.
 This process keeps the existing tone, intent, goal, context, and style.

-They do not change sentence-by-sentence as it is.
+They do not change the sentence.

 They do this to make the text more suitable for the reader.
 Of course, many factors play a role in that.